Health

 How Chlamydia Spreads

-• Unprotected vaginal or anal sex
+• Having vaginal or anal sex without a condom

 • Oral sex with an infected partner